Cold water changes everything.

 This is one reason why softer or more open boilies often earn more confidence in spring.
 They wake up faster, leak more naturally, and seem to fit the season better.

-Soluble hookbaits
+Soluble Hookbaits

 Soluble hookbaits can be excellent in cold water, especially for singles, light traps, and cautious feeding situations.
 They give you a concentrated little signal without forcing you into heavy baiting.
 In many early-season situations, that is exactly what you want.

-Pellets and crumb
+Pellets and Crumb

 Pellets and crumb can be very useful when you want easy local attraction without piling in large amounts of food.
 They help build a small baited area with a bit of life and food signal, especially when used around the hookbait in moderation.